-If you are getting an error saying “Java was Started but Returned Exit Code=13” during Eclipse installation, then here is fix for that.
+If you are getting an error saying “Java was Started but Returned Exit Code=13” during Eclipse installation, then here is a fix for that.
 Even I faced this problem during eclipse installation on my windows operating system.
-After searching on google I found that many of the users facing similar issue with Eclipse.
+After searching on google, I found that many of the users facing a similar issue with Eclipse.
 If you are one of them, then here is the solution for the error.

 Reasons for Java was Started but Returned Exit Code=13 Error:

 Before going to the solution, let us know why it is showing that error.
 If you know the problem behind this issue, we can easily fix that error.

 Reason 1: The most common reason behind this problem is, we are trying to install different bit version-that is 64 bit or 32-bit version of the software.
 It may be either Eclipse or Java.